couchbase/query/docs/n1ql-select.md

     * Changed NEST result format to be consistent with UNNEST and JOIN
 * 2014-01-07 - NEST result format
     * Changed result format for inner nests
+* 2014-01-21 - Collection expressions
+    * Per customer requirement, extend collection expressions to multiple collections
+    * Customer requirement: If you have a property that is an array of subdocuments like the children property in your examples, it looks easy to find the documents where there is a child with the gender equal to female and the age greater than 12 say for example.
+Now suppose the data is stored differently.
+There are now two properties in the document, each being an array, one for the list of children genders and one for the list of children ages.
+In this case the gender on line one corresponds to the age on line one.
+How would you search the document such that the lines matched up?
+How do you make sure the line that is female is also the line where the age is greater than 12?
+Now take that one step further and put the two properties into two separate documents.
+You still want to find the documents where the search criteria are true on the same line in each document.
+      How do you do that?
+We need to be able to relate multiple properties together on a line by line basis and they may be stored separately.

 ### Open Issues